Espadon-upf/moodle-qformat_ohie/README.md

 "Question [0-9][0-9]" if between 10 and 100 questions in total
 "Question [0-9][0-9][0-9]" if between 100 and 999(inclusive) total
 **Warning:** If you wish to enter your own question names, it is advisable to do so for all questions.

+### Essay up to 7 possible answers
+When you make a qtype 'ShortAnswer' You have the possibility to validate up to 7 answers.
+The main one must be in the field Right(s) answer(s).
+The secondary ones in one of the fields from A to F

 ### Allow negative point for multichoise with one right answer
 You have the option of setting a negative point percentage for single answer multichoice questions.